lucweytingh/ARL-UvA/README.md

 To download the original datasets and have insight the preprosessing process.
 The following steps can be followed.
 We have included jupyter notebooks that automate the preprosessing.

 ### Pre-process COMPAS dataset
-Download the COMPAS dataset from: https://github.com/propublica/compas-analysis/blob/master/compas-scores-two-years.csv and save it in the './data/compas/' folder.
+Download the COMPAS dataset from: https://github.com/propublica/compas-analysis/blob/master/compas-scores-two-years.csv and save it in the './data/datasets/compas/' folder.

 Run './data/preprocess_data/CreateCompasDatasetFiles.ipynb' to process the dataset, and create the required files.

 ### Pre-process UCI Adult dataset
-Download the UCI Adult dataset from: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.test and save it in the './data/adult/' folder.
+Download the UCI Adult dataset from: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.test and save it in the './data/datasets/adult/' folder.

 Run './data/preprocess_data/CreateUCIAdultDatasetFiles.ipynb' to process the dataset, and create the required files.

 ### Pre-process  Law School Admissions Council (LSAC) dataset
-Download the  Law School Admissions Council (LSAC) dataset from: http://www.seaphe.org/databases.php and save it in 'data/law_school'.
+Download the  Law School Admissions Council (LSAC) dataset from: http://www.seaphe.org/databases.php and save it in './data/datasets/law_school'.

 Run './data/preprocess_data/CreateLawSchoolDatasetFiles.ipynb' to process the dataset, and create the required files.

+## Data overview

+The jupyter notebooks:
+* ./data/data_utils/dataset_overview_compas.ipynb
+* ./data/data_utils/dataset_overview_lsac.ipynb
+* ./data/data_utils/dataset_overview_uci_adult.ipynb

+provide overview of the data and features in the datasets Adult, LSAC and COMPAS.

 # Reproducing Experiments